-If your Physician or Health Care Provider prescribes a Brand Drug and indicates that a Generic Drug equivalent should not be substituted, you pay your applicable tier Copayment or Coinsurance.
+If your Physician or Health Care Provider prescribes a Brand Drug and indicates that a Generic Drug equivalent or Biosimilar Drug should not be substituted, you pay your applicable Formulary or Non-Formulary Brand Drug Copayment or Coinsurance.

-If you select a Brand Drug when a Generic Drug equivalent is available, you pay the difference in cost, plus the Generic Drug Copayment or Coinsurance.
-This is calculated by taking the difference between the Participating Pharmacy's contracted rate for the Brand Drug and the Generic Drug equivalent, plus the Generic Drug Copayment or Coinsurance.
-For example, you select Brand Drug A when there is an equivalent Generic Drug A available.
-The Participating Pharmacy's contracted rate for Brand Drug A is \$300 and the contracted rate for Generic Drug A is \$100.
+If you select a Brand Drug when a Generic Drug equivalent or Biosimilar Drug is available, you pay the difference in cost, plus the Generic Drug Copayment or Coinsurance.
+This is calculated by taking the difference between the Participating Pharmacy's contracted rate for the Brand Drug and the Generic Drug equivalent or Biosimilar Drug, plus the Generic Drug Copayment or Coinsurance.
+For example, you select Brand Drug A when there is an equivalent Generic Drug A or Biosimilar Drug A available.
+The Participating Pharmacy's contracted rate for Brand Drug A is \$300 and the contracted rate for Generic Drug A or Biosimilar Drug A is \$100.
 You would be responsible for paying the \$200 difference in cost, plus the Generic Drug Copayment or Coinsurance.
 This difference in cost does not apply to your Deductible or your Out-of-Pocket Maximum responsibility.

-If your Physician or Health Care Provider does not indicate that a Generic Drug equivalent should not be substituted, you can request an exception to paying the difference in cost between the Brand Drug and Generic Drug equivalent through the Blue Shield prior authorization process.
+If your Physician or Health Care Provider does not indicate that a Generic Drug equivalent or Biosimilar Drug should not be substituted, you can request an exception to paying the difference in cost between the Brand Drug and Generic Drug equivalent or Biosimilar Drug through the Blue Shield prior authorization process.
 The request is reviewed for Medical Necessity.